quietsoph/vocab-builder-app/README.md

 4. Search functionality for roots and concepts.
 5. User account features, including sign-up and sign-in.
-6. Ownership features to allow users to manage their own data.
+6. Users can only access their data once they are logged in.

 ## Techstack
 - Ruby on Rails